tfrce/thedaywefightback/_drafts/open-letter-to-wikipedia.markdown

 extra_javascript_in_footer: "var alwaysSelected = 'eff';"
 ---

-Members of the Wikimedia community,
+*Members of the Wikimedia community*,

 Thank you for the lively discussion about participating in The Day We Fight Back taking place on Wikipedia.
 Wikipedia would not be possible without a robust and distributed decision-making process, and it's powerful to watch it in motion.
 With that spirit in mind, we'd like to contribute a few points to the discussion, to explain why we are in **strong support** of Wikipedia's participation in The Day We Fight Back on February 11.